AlbertP3/OpenBackup/README.md

            *rconfmode       - args for rsync if is_conf *rlogfilename    - where to save logs from rsync *rlogfileformat  - rsync logs format
-            mkdirs:
-                *path       - path to create before backup begins clear       - determines if path should be cleared.
-Defaults to False ignore      - exclude from removal files|dirs matching any regex in this list defaultdst      - path to recourse to if dst was not provided.
+            mkdirs          - list of dirs to create before backup begins.
+Untracked defaultdst      - path to recourse to if dst was not provided.
 Defaults to '.'
             cmd:
                 post        - list of commands to run after the backup is done